-- Medication – Medications can improve mood problems, aggression, repetitive behavior, hyperactivity, and attention issues.
+- Medication – Medications can help with cooccurring symptoms such as mood dysregulation, anxiety, obsessive tendencies, repetitive behavior, hyperactivity, and inattention.

-- TMS – Transcranial magnetic stimulation is a non-invasive treatment that uses electromagnetic pulses to stimulate nerve cells in the brain to improve symptoms of depression or obsessive-compulsive disorder (OCD), disorders which some people with autism also experience.
-So, while TMS doesn’t treat autism, it may help a person with autism feel better and function better, if they also struggle with depression or OCD.
+- TMS – Transcranial magnetic stimulation is a non-invasive treatment that uses electromagnetic pulses to stimulate nerve cells in the brain to improve symptoms of depression or obsessive-compulsive disorder (OCD), disorders which some autistic people also experience.

-If you suspect that you or someone you love has ASD, contact Athena Care today.
+If you suspect that you or someone you love is autistic and needs support in Tennessee, contact Athena Care.

-One of our friendly associates will help you get the help you need.
-Take this first step toward a better life.
+One of our Care Coordinators will help you get the support you need.